geometor/model/STANDARDS.md

 # Project Standards

-This document outlines the standards and patterns established for the `geometor.model` project.
-These standards ensure consistency, maintainability, and high-quality documentation.
+This document outlines the engineering standards and patterns for the `geometor` project.
+These standards ensure consistency, maintainability, and high-quality documentation across all repositories, with `geometor.model` serving as the reference implementation.

 ## Architecture: Mixin Pattern

-Instead of defining a single massive class or using "monkey-patching" to attach methods dynamically, use a **Mixin Architecture**.
+For core libraries and complex objects, avoid massive single classes.
+Use a **Mixin Architecture**.

 ### Rules
 1.  **Modular Mixins**: Group related functionality into Mixin classes (e.g., `PointsMixin`, `LinesMixin`).